Gleyber Torres Player Props: Yankees vs. Twins

-The New York Yankees, including Gleyber Torres (.139 slugging percentage in past 10 games, including zero home run), battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The New York Yankees, including Gleyber Torres (.171 slugging percentage in past 10 games, including no home run), battle starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.
+He had a one-hit performance in his previous game (1-for-3) against the Twins.

 Gleyber Torres Game Info & Props vs. the Twins